 A valid team consists of two or three members, as appropriate to the format.
 A team is identified by the individual registration information (Wizards Account or DCI number) of its respective members and all teams must provide the Tournament Organizer with the full information when registering for the tournament.
 Individuals may be members of more than one team, though not during the same tournament.
-If a player drops from the tournament, the entire team is disqualified from the tournament, the entire team is disqualified from the tournament.
+If a player drops from the tournament, the entire team is dropped from the tournament.
+If a player is disqualified from the tournament, the entire team is disqualified from the tournament.